IATI/IATI-Datastore/docs/index.rst

 How to access the Datastore
 ---------------------------

-* An API is available that enables people to construct queries.
+* :doc:`An API </api/>` is available that enables people to construct queries.

-* For those wishing to just access the data in CSV format, an online form is available to assist with queries
+* For those wishing to just access the data in CSV format, an :doc:`online form </csv-query-builder/>` is available to assist with queries

 Are there any limitations on the Datastore?
 -------------------------------------------